Sapphirine/LCDefaultRatePrediction/README.md

 There are 3 different folders in this repository:

-1. web_project: Contains the code for the web UI.
+1. website_code: Contains the code for the web UI.
 2. spark_code: Contains jupyter notebooks used for initial data analysis and code used for training and testing on Spark cluster.
 3. ansible_playbooks: Playbooks used to launch custom Spark Cluster.